![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 was an attack on Peronism.
 And in England they accused me of being a

-petit bourgeois." (in Playwrights
+petit bourgeois." ('Eugène Ionesco,' in Playwrights

-at Work) Rhinoceros, set in a small provincial town, was described by Ionesco as "an anti-Nazi play".
+at Work: The Paris Review, edited by George Plimpton, New York: The Modern Library, 2000, p.
+138) Rhinoceros, set in a small provincial town, was described by Ionesco as "an anti-Nazi play".
 In the background of the story was Ionesco's disgust when he saw how his friend slowly accepted Nazism.
-Bérenger, an average middle-class citizen, shows little interest in the fact that a rhinoceros has appeared in the town, he is bored, but other people are willingly transform themselves into rhinoceroses.
+Bérenger, an average middle-class citizen, shows little interest in the fact that a rhinoceros has appeared in the town, he is bored and drinking too much, but other people are willingly transform themselves into rhinoceroses.
 He quarrels with his friend Jean and Daisy, his pretty secretary.
 In the office Bérenger witnesses that also the staff is gradually joining the rhinoceroses.
-Finally Daisy and he are the only human beings, and when Daisy too turns into rhinoceros, Bérenger decides to defend himself with a gun.
-He is not going to capitulate.
-Rhinoceros was received with enthusiasm.
+Finally Daisy and he are the only human beings.
+When Daisy leaves him to turn into a rhinoceros, Bérenger decides to defend himself with a gun.
+Just before the curtain falls, he says: "People who try to hang on to their individuality always come to a bad end!
+[He suddenly snaps out of it.]
+Oh well, too bad!
+I'll take on the whole of them!
+I'll put up a fight against the lot of them, the whole lot of them!
+I'm the last man left, and I'm staying that way until the end.
+I'm not capitulating!"
+(Rhinoceros and Other Plays, translated by Derek Prouse, New York: Grove Press, 1960, p.
+107) Rhinoceros was received with enthusiasm.
 A few months after the Paris premiere, the play was produced at the Royal Court Thearte, in London.
 The director was Orson Welles.
-Most of Ionesco's dramas are long one-act-pieces, or untraditional three-act plays.
-He has also written essays, published in Notes et contre-notes (1962), textbooks for children, and a novel, Le Solitaire (1973).
-Its anonymous narrator is a clerk.
-He has lived for twenty years in a dingy hotel and worked in a small-time business.
-After inheriting a small fortune he can start a new life.
-"Now I was able to stroll at will along the main thoroughfares, the broad avenues of the big jail.
-It was a world comparable to a zoo in which the animals enjoyed a kind of semi-freedom, with man made mountains, artificial woods, and imitation lakes, but at the far reaches there were still the same old fences."
-The protagonist wants to see "what is behind the walls" but in his boredom he falls into the abyss of his own mind.
-From the beginning,
+Most of Ionesco's dramas are long one-act-pieces, or

 Surrealism and Dadaism influenced Ionesco's work, especially Antonin Artaud's